CleasbyCode/pdvrdt/README.md

 To maximise the amount of data you can embed in your image file, I recommend first compressing your data file(s) to zip/rar formats, etc.  Make sure the zip/rar compressed file does not exceed 1,048,444 bytes.

-Your file will be encrypted, deflated/compressed (zlib) and embedded into the image file (iCCP profile chunk).
+Your file will be encrypted, deflated/compressed (zlib) and embedded into the image file (iCCP Profile chunk).

 Compile and run the program under Windows or **Linux**.